apache/mxnet/docs/tutorials/basic/ndarray.md

 So you might wonder, why not just use NumPy?
 MXNet offers two compelling advantages.
-First, MXNet's `NDArray` supports fast execution on a wide range of hardware configurations, including CPU, GPU, and multi-GPU machines.  _MXNet_ also scales to distribute systems in the cloud.
-Second, MXNet's NDArray executes code lazily, allowing it to automatically parallelize multiple operations across the available hardware.
+First, MXNet's `NDArray` supports fast execution on a wide range of hardware configurations, including CPU, GPU, and multi-GPU machines.  _MXNet_ also scales to distributed systems in the cloud.
+Second, MXNet's `NDArray` executes code lazily, allowing it to automatically parallelize multiple operations across the available hardware.